Getting Set Up on Benchling

 Sign up for a free Benchling account

 Use this link to sign up for your free Benchling account.
 We recommend that you use a school email address when signing up.
 You can always switch out the email address that you use to login to Benchling later.
-If you were instructed to join an Organization on Benchling as part of your course, you can do this upon signing up or later after you've signed in.
+If you were instructed to join an Organization on Benchling as part of a research group or course, you can do this upon signing up or later after you've signed in.

 Finish Benchling Onboarding tutorials for more space